ckeditor/ckeditor5/docs/installation/getting-started/quick-start.md

 </script>
 ```

-This time we need to remove all real-time collaborative plugins.
+This time we need to remove all the real-time collaborative plugins.
 As previously, we configure the toolbar to include all available plugins.
 We also need to configure all of these options and provide correct credentials where indicated.

 <info-box hint>
 CKEditor 5 Premium features can be easily tested without commitment via the [Premium features free trial](https://ckeditor.com/docs/trial/latest/guides/overview.html) package.